 Residents and staff receive fire safety education and training through a variety of methods in the residence halls.
-Educational methods included, but are not limited to floor meetings, fire and evacuation drills, in-hall programs (active and passive), electronic and hard copy communication.
-Health and safety checks occur in all resident rooms at least once per semester.
+Educational methods included, but are not limited to floor meetings, fire and evacuation drills, electronic communication and building signage.
+Health and safety checks occur in all resident rooms twice per semester.